AcademySoftwareFoundation/aswf-docker/README.md

 * `aswf/ci-ocio:20XX`: Based on `aswf/ci-common`, comes with all OpenColorIO upstream dependencies pre-installed.
 * `aswf/ci-openvdb:20XX`: Based on `aswf/ci-common`, comes with all OpenVDB upstream dependencies pre-installed.

+### Versions

+The `VFXPLATFORM_VERSION` is the calendar year mentioned in the VFX Platform, e.g. `2019`.

+The `ASWF_VERSION` is a semantic version made of the `VFXPLATFORM_VERSION` as the major version number, and a minor version number to indicate minor changes in the Docker Image that still point to the same calendar year version, e.g. `2019.0` would be followed if necessary by a `2019.1` version.
+The minor version here does *not* point to a calendar month or quarter, it is solely to express that the image has changed internally.
+We could also have a patch version.

 ### Image Tags

 The most precise version tag is the `ASWF_VERSION` of the image, e.g. `aswf/ci-base:2019.0`, but it is recommended to use the `VFXPLATFORM_VERSION` as the tag to use in CI pipelines, e.g. `aswf/ci-openexr:2019`.